OpenNTF/dojo-webpack-plugin/README.md

 )
 ```

-The general syntax for the `dojo/loaderProxy` loader extension is `dojo/loaderProxy?loader=<loader>&deps=<dependencies>!<resource>` where *loader* specifies the Dojo loader extension to run on the client and *dependencies* specifies a comma separated list of module dependencies to add to the packed resources.
+The general syntax for the `dojo/loaderProxy` loader extension is `dojo/loaderProxy?loader=<loader>&deps=<dependencies>&name=<resource>!<resource>` where *loader* specifies the Dojo loader extension to run on the client and *dependencies* specifies a comma separated list of module dependencies to add to the packed resources.
 In the example above, if the client code specifies the module as `svg!closeBtn.svg`, then the translated module will be `dojo/loaderProxy?loader=svg&deps=dojo/text%21closeBtn.svg!closeBtn.svg`.
 Note the need to URL encode the `!` character so as not to trip up parsing.

 Specifying `dojo/text!closeBtn.svg` as a dependency ensures that when it is required by the `svg` loader extension's load method on the client, then the dependency will be resolved in-line and the `load` method's callback will be invoked in-line as required.

+The *name* query arg is optional and is provided for cases where the resource name (the text to the right of the "!") does not represent a module.
+Since webpack requires the resource name to represent a valid module, you can use the *name* query arg to specify non-module resources.
+For example, the loaderProxy URL for `dojo/query!css2` would be `dojo/loaderProxy?loader=dojo/query&name=css2!`.

 # Options